underscoreio/shapeless-guide/src/pages/generic/debugging.md

 Here are a couple of techniques to use when implicits go bad.

-### Debugging using implicitly
+### Debugging by summoning implicits

 What can we do when the compiler simply fails to find an implicit value?
-The failure could be due to any one of the implicit resolution rules in use.
+The failure could be caused by the resolution of any one of the implicits in use.
 For example:

 ```tut:book:silent